DISNEY NEWPORT BAY CLUB REVIEW

 15-Minute Walking Distance from the park

-Disney’s Newport Bay Club is located at the top of Lake Disney, offering a scenic and peaceful retreat just a short distance from the magic of the parks.
-The hotel is the 4th closest hotel to the parks and has a dedicated security area in to Disney Village and the parks.
-The other security gate on Lake Disney is located on the other side of the lake and serves Hotel New York Art of Marvel, Sequoia Lodge, Cheyenne, and Santa Fe!
+Disney’s Newport Bay Club sits at the top of Lake Disney, offering a scenic and peaceful setting that is still close to the Disneyland Paris parks.
+It is the fourth closest hotel to the parks and has its own dedicated security access point into Disney Village and the park entrances.
+The other nearby security gate on the lake side is used by Disney’s Hotel New York – The Art of Marvel, Disney’s Sequoia Lodge, Disney’s Hotel Cheyenne and Disney’s Hotel Santa Fe.

-On our visit, we timed the walk from our room to the entrance of Disneyland Paris, which only took 14 minutes.
-This includes passing through security (non-peak time) and walking through Disney Village and a leisurely pace.
+On our visit, we timed the walk from our room to the entrance of Disneyland Paris, which took around 14 minutes in total.
+This included passing through security at a non peak time and walking through Disney Village at a relaxed pace.

-Although it is very close to the parks, guests can choose to take the free shuttle bus service to and from the hotel if they wish.
-During our visits we found Newport Bay Club has its own shuttle and picked guests up around every 15-20 minutes, ensuring quick and easy transfers to the hotel.
+Although the hotel is very close to the parks, guests can also use the free shuttle bus service if they prefer.
+During our stays, we found Newport Bay Club runs its own dedicated shuttle, with buses arriving roughly every 15 to 20 minutes, making transfers quick and straightforward when you do not feel like walking.

 Disney Newport Bay Club Check-in

-Every time we visit Disneyland Paris, we make it a point to catch the earliest flight possible to maximize our time in the parks.
-This often means taking a 6 am flight to Paris, allowing us to check into our hotel and be in the parks by 11 am!
+Every time we visit Disneyland Paris, we aim to take the earliest flight possible to maximise our time in the parks.
+This often means a 6am flight into Paris, allowing us to check into the hotel and be in the parks by late morning.

-The luggage room at Newport Bay Club is located back outside just to the left of the hotel’s entrance.
-There was a short queue to drop our bags, but after about 10 minutes we exchanged our bags for some luggage cards and headed to the parks.
+The luggage storage area at Newport Bay Club is located just outside to the left of the main entrance.
+There was a short queue, and after around 10 minutes we dropped off our bags, collected our luggage tags and headed straight to the parks.

 Our Disney Newport Bay Club Room